Interventional radiologists diagnose and treat disease. They treat a wide range of

 Stent placement.
 The doctor places a tiny mesh coil (stent) inside a blood vessel at the site of a

 blockage.
-He or she expands the stent to open up the blockage.
+They expand the stent to open up the blockage.

 Foreign body removal.
 The doctor puts a catheter into a blood vessel to remove a foreign body in the vessel.